too-much-todotxt/spec/The-Todo.txt-Format.md

 h2.
 Add-on File Format Definitions

 The Todo.txt CLI is extensible with add-ons.
 An add-on may define its own additional formatting rules for extra metadata.
 In general, add-on developers should use the format <code>key:value</code> to define additional metadata, for example, <code>due:2010-01-02</code> as a due date.
+Both key and value must consist of non-whitespace characters, which are not colons.
+Only one colon separates the key and value.

 h2.
 Other notations